 Print your own for free – or purchase matte laminated set of cards from Amazon

 Go to Plickers.com and set up a free teacher account.
-When you select ‘classes’, you will be prompted to enter student names.
-Students will automatically be assigned a plicker card number.
-If you teacher multiple classes, you can simply create a new class and add the new students and there’s no need to have a separate set of plickers cards since the app easily lets you toggle between your classes.
+When you select ‘classes’, you will be prompted to enter student names or alias which will automatically assigned to a plicker card number.
+If you teache multiple classes, you can simply create a new class and add the new students and there’s no need to have a separate set of plickers cards since the app easily lets you toggle between your classes.

-Now all you need to do is think up some excellent questions – remember,the questions you ask can make or break an assessment opportunity.
-Think carefully about the questions and come up with a good bank!
+Now all you need to do is think of some excellent questions – remember, the questions you ask can make or break an assessment opportunity.
+Think carefully about your questions.
 I’d also suggest having a few ‘generic’ questions (i.e. temperature checks, checks for understanding) that you can use at any time regardless of subject or content.